 Be consistent with the rest of your application:

 Your resume is just one component of your law school application.
-It is supposed to give the admissions board an overview of your academic and professional background, which your essays and other application documents will then explain in detail.
+It is supposed to give the admissions board an overview of your academic and professional background.
 The easiest way to achieve this is to be honest, avoid exaggerations and thoroughly proofread all of your documents.

 For example, suppose you’ve chosen to write a law school diversity statement in which you mention that you’ve spent a significant amount of time volunteering for Big Brothers Big Sisters to help children who come from the same socioeconomic background as you, but then your resume shows that you were only a volunteer for one month.
 In that case, your word choice may cause the admissions board to be confused or, even worse, suspicious.
 It is important to pay attention to the details and stick to telling the facts in a flattering way rather than trying to embellish your experience.